raspberrypilearning/anime-expressions-simplified/en/step_2.md

 --- /task ---

-A `<h1>` tag is used to say that this content is the largest header on the page.

 --- task ---

 Add `<h1></h1>` **tags** inside your `<header></header>` tags.

-**Tip:**
-HTML documents contain **elements** including paragraphs, headings, and images.
-An element is typically made up of a starting tag, some content, and a closing tag.

-A **tag** lets the browser know what kind of element it is.
-Tags start and end with angle brackets `<>`.
-The end tag also has a `/`.

-When you add a start tag, the end tag is automatically added so you don't need to type it.
+A `<h1>` tag is used to say that this content is the largest header on the page.

 --- code ---
 ---